Cameron Brate Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 - Brate, in nine matchups, had a touchdown catch three times.
 But he did not have multiple TDs in any of those games.

-- The Panthers have given up 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.
+- The Panthers have given up 23 passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- Brate put together a five-yard performance against the Jets last week on two catches while being targeted three times and scoring one touchdown.

-- Over his last three outings, Brate has put up 38 yards (on six grabs) and two touchdowns.
+- During his last three games, Brate's six grabs (on 11 targets) have led to 38 receiving yards (12.7 per game) and two touchdowns.

 Brate's Tampa Bay Teammates